2023 Prince Edward Island Income Tax Calculator

 Other Income

-Next, we look at deductions and tax credits, both of which are crucial in determining your final tax liability in Prince Edward Island.
+Next, we look at deductions and tax credits.
+Both are important for figuring out your final tax amount in Prince Edward Island.

 Tax Exemptions

-Tax exemptions refer to specific types of income that are not subject to tax.
-For example, certain gifts and inheritances are not taxed under Canada’s Income Tax Act.
-Additionally, under specific conditions, a portion of your employment income may be eligible for a tax exemption.
+Tax exemptions are certain types of income that do not get taxed.
+For instance, some gifts and inheritances are not taxed by Canada’s Income Tax Act.
+Also, under certain conditions, part of your job income may not be taxed.

 CRA Credits

-The Canada Revenue Agency (CRA) offers numerous tax credits that reduce your payable tax amount.
-Notable credits include the Basic Personal Amount, which everyone can claim, the Age Amount for seniors, the Spouse or Common-Law Partner Amount, and various disability credits.
+The Canada Revenue Agency (CRA) has many tax credits that lower your tax bill.
+Important credits are the Basic Amount, which anyone can use, the Age Amount for older people, the Spouse or Common-Law Partner Amount, and several credits for disabilities.

 Charitable Donations